the practical kitchen

 Ingredient Notes

 Here are all the ingredients you'll need to make this speedy Ligurian focaccia.
+I've included some notes below for ingredients you'll want to be sure you get right.
 See recipe card (at the end of the blog post) for ingredient quantities.

 all of the ingredients for focaccia measured out and labeled.

-• Salt: I use Diamond Crystal Kosher Salt which half as salty as other brands.
-If measuring by weight, it doesn't matter what brand of salt you use.
-But if you're measuring by volume and using a different brand of salt, even a different brand of kosher salt, cut the amount of salt in half.
+Salt: Focaccia is a SALTY bread.
+I use Diamond Crystal Kosher Salt which is half as salty as other brands and has larger, airier crystals that dissolve quickly in water which makes it ideal for the saltwater brine.
+I do recommend measuring your salt by weight—you can use any type of salt you like in that case.
+But if you're measuring by volume (teaspoons, etc.) and using a different brand of salt, even a different brand of kosher salt, cut the amount of salt in half.

-• Olive Oil: Any olive oil you like will work but having tried several varieties in my test baking, I recommend sticking with a mild flavored variety.
-Olive oils with too robust a flavor is overpowering and leaves a bitter aftertaste.
+Olive Oil: Focaccia is also an OILY bread.
+Any olive oil you like will work in this recipe but having tried several varieties in my test baking, I recommend sticking with a mild flavored olive oil.
+You will definitely taste the oil here so pick one with a flavor you like.

 the wet ingredients pooling in the center of the dry ingredients in a mixer bowl.